timurbuch/ai-summarizer/README.md

 2. Enter the URL of the article you want to summarize into the input form.

-3. Click the "Summarize" button.
+3. Click the Submit Icon or press Enter.

 4. The summarized version of the article will be displayed on the screen.
 ## API Integration